Complexity is more

 An irreducibly complex system is one that requires several closely matched parts in order to function and where removal of one of the components effectively causes the system to cease functioning.
 Behe (MC) Page 178

-Irreducibly complex features in cells of life systems provide examples for our review of the concept of intelligent design.
+Irreducibly complex systems in living cells provide examples for our consideration of the concept of intelligent design.
 A researcher can also look at such examples and 'test' or 'detect' the presence of 'specification,' which is characteristic of intelligent design.
 A tool that serves as a design detector is the 'explanatory filter.'
 And if complex examples reflect design, then there is more to consider than is expressed by assumptions made for biological evolution.
-Let's take a look.

 Discussions on complexity in nature predate Darwin's theory.
-General examples for an "Arguement from Design," like that put forth by Paley were subject to debate.
-But if we move forward in time, past Paley, past Darwin, well into the 20th century, we see scientific advancements and far more sophisticated evidence that now enters a renewed debate.
-The examples for complexity are far beyond building strawmen for debate.
-The modern day evidence begs review.
+General examples for an "Argument from Design," like that put forth by William Paley's "Natural Theology," published in 1802 [link to entire publication in PDF], are subject to debate.
+But if moving forward in time, past Paley, past Darwin, well into the 21st Century, there are scientific advancements and far more sophisticated evidence that now enters a renewed view on design in nature.
+The modern day evidence begs a new look and different conclusions.

 In Darwin's Black Box I discussed several such machines.
-I showed that they are irreducibly complexthat is, they require a number of closely matched components before they can functionand thus are mammoth barriers to gradualistic, Darwinian evolution.
+I showed that they are irreducibly complex—that is, they require a number of closely matched components before they can function—and thus are mammoth barriers to gradual, Darwinian evolution.
 I further argued that such irreducibly complex systems are best interpreted as the result of deliberate intelligent design.
 Behe (MC) Page 177

-One way to look at complexity is to think of what minimal parts are needed and to think of "how simple" is the smallest possible cell.
-Is it simple?
-Is it really complex?
+One way to look at complexity is to think of what minimal parts are needed ...thus "how simple" is the smallest possible cell.
+Even then, is it really so simple?
+At the minimum would be just the right systems with their core constituent parts to make the cell alive.
+That itself is irreducible.
 What would we have to conclude about the simplest and smallest ancestral cell?

 Thinking of how small the smallest living cell can be and still retain all the metabolic machinery, the ability to replicate, and to contain enough DNA to support and orchestrate the entire life process ... it all comes down to: